OHiddema/laptopshop/README.md

 start with administrator interface:
-   [X] create a form to insert a record into the table [X] create a page to delete record from the table
-      [X] To be able to delete a record, we have first have to select a record.
+   [X] create a form to insert a record into the table [X] create a page to delete record from the table [X] To be able to delete a record, we have first have to select a record.
    [X] To select a record, we first have to fetch the records.
    [X] Create a button for each record in HTML to delete the record.
-      [ ] Create a button for each record in HTML to update the record.
+   [X] Create a button for each record in HTML to update the record.
-   [ ] create a page to update a record from the table.
+   [X] create a form to edit a record from the table.